-And more protections for Massachusetts workers are constantly being added: In 2018, Massachusetts passed several new employment regulations, including the Act to Establish Pay Equity, which restricts employers from asking candidates about their salary history; the Pregnant Workers Fairness Act, which requires employers to accommodate the needs of pregnant people and new birth parents; and a landmark paid family medical leave act, among others.
+And more protections for MA workers are constantly being added: In 2018, Massachusetts passed several new employment regulations, including the Act to Establish Pay Equity, which restricts employers from asking candidates about their salary history; the Pregnant Workers Fairness Act, which requires employers to accommodate the needs of pregnant people and new birth parents; and a landmark paid family medical leave act, among others.

 All together, these numerous protections open the door for not only additional employment discrimination lawsuits, but also the growing number of retaliation lawsuits in which plaintiffs claim that an employer has disciplined them, fired them, or unfairly passed them over for a promotion because of their involvement in a discrimination complaint.
-While all business owners will do their best to mitigate risks like these through careful management practices, all small business owners can obtain the additional peace of mind through a comprehensive insurance policy.
+While all business owners will do their best to mitigate risks like these through careful management practices, all small businessowners can obtain the additional peace of mind through a comprehensive insurance policy.

-Massachusetts workers compensation laws
+Massachusetts workers compensation laws and requirements

 Workers compensation requirements in Massachusetts are some of the most stringent in the nation.
-In Massachusetts, every employer must obtain workers compensation for themselves and their employees, no matter how many employees they have or how many hours those employees work.
+In MA, every employer must obtain workers compensation for themselves and their employees, no matter how many employees they have or how many hours those employees work.